abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase7_operational_observability/readme.md

 ## Demo & Results – Non-Technical Overview

 The ELK stack comprises `Elasticsearch`, `Logstash`, & `Kibana` each serving a distinct purpose in the stack.
-- `Elasticsearch`: stores and indexes the data.
-It provides search and analytics capabilities.
+- `Elasticsearch`: keeps and organizes data so it can be quickly searched or analyzed.
-- `Logstash`: collects, parses, and transforms logs or other data before sending them to `Elasticsearch`.
+- `Logstash`: gathers and cleans data before sending it for storage.
-- `Kibana`: visualizes the data stored in `Elasticsearch`, allowing dashboards, charts, and interactive exploration.
+- `Kibana`: shows the data in charts and dashboards so it is easy to understand.

 For this lab, we only needed to use `Elasticsearch` and `Kibana`.